-2.9.6.1 By The Organiser
+2.9.6.1 By the Competition Organiser

-The Competition Organiser is responsible for travel, accommodation, meals and refreshments for the international jury and steward(s).
+The Competition Organiser is responsible for travel, accommodation, meals and refreshments for the international Jury and Steward(s).
 Travel shall be arranged after consultation and agreement with FAI officials.
 The minimum standards to be provided at the event are:

 - An individual room in the equivalent of 2 star hotel, with, when available, air conditioning should the temperatures be above 30°C. - Suitable dedicated transport for the Jury and Steward(s) must be provided.
-This transportation will consist of two vehicles in proper working order unless the Steward of the Pre-competition deems otherwise.
-This transport will be insured in full for accidental damage liability or the Organiser will indemnify the Jury and Steward(s) in respect of such losses.
+This transportation will consist of two vehicles in proper working order unless the Steward of the practice event deems otherwise.
+This transport will be insured in full for accidental damage liability or the Competition Organiser will indemnify the Jury and Steward(s) in respect of such losses.

-The organiser is also responsible for these costs for the steward at the practice competition and may be required to fund the cost of an extra visit by the steward, or another suitable person appointed by the Bureau.
+The Competition Organiser is also responsible for these costs for the Steward at the practice event and may be required to fund the cost of an extra visit by the Steward, or another suitable person appointed by the Bureau.
 This additional visit will be authorised by the Bureau where it is necessary to confirm that matters, identified as essential after the practice event, have been properly dealt with.

-2.9.6.2 By the CIVL
+2.9.6.2 By CIVL

-The CIVL is responsible for payment to the steward at 1st Category events and authorised test events of €50 per scheduled competition day, up to a maximum of 16 days, including up to two days prior to the start if the event.
-The CIVL is responsible for payment to the jury members at 1st Category events of €25 per scheduled competition day, up to a maximum of 14 days.
+CIVL is responsible for payment to the Steward at 1st Category events and authorised practice events of €50 per scheduled competition day, up to a maximum of 16 days, including up to two days prior to the start if the event.
+CIVL is responsible for payment to the Jury members at 1st Category events of €25 per scheduled competition day, up to a maximum of 14 days.
 This stipend does not apply to remote juries.
-Organisers will no longer be required to pay jury members the €10 daily stipend.
+Organisers will no longer be required to pay Jury members the €10 daily stipend.
 These payments are to be made after a correctly completed expenses form is submitted to the FAI Secretariat and approved as required by current CIVL procedures.